In this section

 For this reason you may choose to, or be directed to, AVOID use of these chemicals when producing susceptible plants.
 It would allow you to identify infected plants that need to be discarded.
 It also would avoid the shipping of infected nursery stock to places where the disease is not yet present.

-The cinnamic acid chemical group, dimethomorph (fungicide group 40), has similar properties as described for the phenylamide group.
-It also moves from roots to shoots but is less effective overall.
-It is active on Phytophthora diseases but does not control diseases caused by Pythium.
+The cinnamic acid chemical group, dimethomorph (fungicide group 40) and the oxysterol-binding protein (OSBP) inhibitors (FRAC group 49) have similar properties as described for the phenylamide group.
+These chemicals also move from roots to shoots but are less effective overall.
+Both are active on Phytophthora diseases but do not control diseases caused by Pythium.

 Some of the fungicides in the QoI group (fungicide group 11) have activity on Phytophthora and many fungi.
 Although these fungicides are systemic they do not move as much within plant tissues.
 By comparison, these chemicals move slowly into green leaves and stems.
 This is called translaminar movement.
 Once in the tissue there is limited movement within the xylem.
 These chemicals are used to control foliar infections.